skywalkerSam/introductionToWebDevelopment/JavaScript/Backend/Deno-2.0/Readme.md

 ## Compile (*yeah, really.)

-The executable file sizes are huge at first glance, idk...
+The executable file sizes are huge* because it comes with the minified deno runtime because, JavaScript is a "dynamic language".
+And If the difference between KB and MB matters to you, you shouldn't be using JavaScript in the first place.)

 ```bash
 deno compile main.ts